-\Grading (graduate students): Graduate students will not write exams.
+Grading (graduate students): Graduate students will not write exams.
 Assignments will be completed by graduate students, based on the same policy described above.
 In place of exams, graduate students will meet with the instructor to discuss an appropriate analysis for a dataset of their choosing, and will submit a report at the end of term describing the statistical approach.
 A 1-2 page proposal outlining the dataset and the planned analysis will be submitted around the time of the midterm, worth 10% of the final grade.
-The final report will be worth the remaining 40% of the final grade, and will loosely follow a typical scientific report (abstract, introduction, methods, results, discussion), but a heavy emphasis will be placed on the methodological choice of analysis selected in relation to the data set and experimental design, reporting of results and interpretation of the analysis.
+The final report will be worth the remaining 25% of the final grade, and will loosely follow a typical scientific report (abstract, introduction, methods, results, discussion), but a heavy emphasis will be placed on the methodological choice of analysis selected in relation to the data set and experimental design, reporting of results and interpretation of the analysis.
 Appendices should be included to provide sufficient evidence that assumptions have been tested and have informed the analytical approach presented.
 Students are encouraged to use their own data for this assignment; if this is not possible, contact the instructor for alternatives.
-The remaining 10% of the course grade for grad students will be for class participation, and they are expected to have a greater level of engagement.
+The remaining 5% of the course grade for grad students will be for class participation, and they are expected to have a greater level of engagement than undergraduate students.

 Course web page: There will be a course web page through myCourseLink.
-Stay tuned as I figure out how it works, but it will be a place to find lectures in .pdf format, R code, assignments, and discussion boards.
+It is a place to find lectures in .pdf format, R code, assignments, and discussion boards.